How I Think About Email

 I’ve had more email addresses than I can count.
 I’ve switched providers repeatedly over the years, always searching for something better.

-The biggest lesson I learned — eventually — is that owning your own domain changes the balance of power.
+The biggest lesson I learned — eventually — is that owning your domain changes the balance of power.

-When you control your domain, your email address becomes portable.
+When you control your domain, your address becomes portable.
 Providers can change.
 Tools can evolve.
 Your identity stays put.

 Why I write about email

-How different people use email fascinates me.
+How people use email fascinates me.
 So does its history, its role in privacy and security, and the quiet ways it shapes how we communicate.

 My goal is simple: to write thoughtfully about email and related services — not to chase trends, but to help people make sense of a tool they rely on every day.